 guidelines then in effect; (3) Breaching any duty of confidentiality including that required by the Company's insider trading (4) Competing with the Company; condition of any agreeme (5) nt betwee Being unavailable for consultation after leaving the Company's employment if such availability is a en the Company and the grantee; voluntary or for cause; (6) Recruitment of Company personnel after termination of employment, whether such termination is employment or any other (7) agreeme Failure to assign any invention or technology to the Company if such assignment is a condition of nts between the Company and the grantee; or Company.
-(8) A finding by the Board that the grantee has acted disloyally and/or against the interests of the l for in a are of Stock Rights Granted to Directors.
-Notwithstanding any other provision of this Plan, and Stock Rights Agreement, all vested or unvested Stock Rights granted to directors shall be immediately or different of the following events occur: guidelines then in effect; (1) Purchasing or selling securities of the Company in violation of the Company's insider trading guidelines then in effect; (2) Breaching any duty of confidentiality including that required by the Company's insider trading (3) Competing with the Company; or (4) Recruitment of Company personnel after ceasing to be a director; Company.
+(8) A finding by the Board that the grantee has acted disloyally and/or against the interests of the (b) Forfeiture of Stock Rights Granted to Directors .
+Notwithstanding any other provision of this Plan, and unless otherwise provided for in a Stock Rights Agreement, all vested or unvested Stock Rights granted to directors shall be immediately forfeited at the discretion of the Board if any of the following events occur: guidelines then in effect; (1) Purchasing or selling securities of the Company in violation of the Company's insider trading guidelines then in effect; (2) Breaching any duty of confidentiality including that required by the Company's insider trading (3) Competing with the Company; or (4) Recruitment of Company personnel after ceasing to be a director; Company.
 (5) A finding by the Board that the grantee has acted disloyally and/or against the interests of the